OFFLINE-GmbH/oc-gdpr-plugin/README.md

 ### Quick start

 1. Define your cookie groups and cookies via the backend settings page.
+You can also import a example preset by running `php artisan gdpr:import`
 1. Place the `cookieManager` component on a `cookies.htm` page
 1. Place the `cookieBanner` component on all of your layouts.
 Use the configuration listed below.